The Curse of Prosperity

 1. When you pray, emphasize spiritual requests.
 Pray for souls, for their salvation if they do not know God, for their growth to spiritual maturity if they do know God.
 Ninety percent of your requests should not be for healing of sickness, or for rescue from trouble.
 You will discover that God frequently does not grant a request of this kind, because to grant it would be to negate His higher purpose in the trouble or sickness.
 God did not take away Paul's thorn in the flesh.
 Why?
 He wanted to keep Paul humble (2 Cor.
 12: 7-9).
 He let Fanny Crosby lose her sight when she was a little girl and He never restored it.
 Why?
 He wanted her to develop the sensitivity to sound that would make her the finest religious poet of her generation.
 John Bunyan was an outstanding preacher, yet God allowed his opponents to silence him by putting him in prison for several years.
 Why?
 He wanted Bunyan to write Pilgrim's Progress, that great work of Christian literature which has been a source of instruction and blessing to millions.

-Therefore, if you pray only for the relief of misfortune, you will often approach God with a disappointed heart.
+Therefore, if you pray only for the relief from misfortune, you will often approach God with a disappointed heart.
 But if you see every misfortune in a spiritual light, revealing that God uses trouble to accomplish good purposes, you will be able to thank Him for whatever happens.

 2. Keep a record of God's blessings.
 When He does something extraordinary or miraculous, do not pass over it quickly, keeping only a dim memory somewhere in the recesses of your brain.
 Write it down somewhere, in a notebook perhaps.
 After you have compiled several stories of His working, these will be very helpful and encouraging to read at difficult moments in your life.
 In the past I have recommended that a believer keep a prayer diary.
 But I have found that answers to many requests do not become evident until years later.
 So, a prayer diary will not help you much if you lose patience and set it aside after a few months.
 However, if you keep it faithfully for five or ten years, it will do much to support your prayer life.
 It will encourage you to pray, and to pray in faith, and to keep on praying, even when heaven seems silent.